thinhle-agilityio/kubewatch/README.md

 ![slack](./docs/slack.png)

-To modify what notifications you get, update the `kubewatch` ConfigMap and turn on and off (true/false) resources:
+To modify what notifications you get, update the `kubewatch-configmap.yaml` ConfigMap and turn on and off (true/false) resources:

 ```
 resource: